 When changing oil it is important to use the correct engine oil grade.
-The oil filler cover must be clearly marked with a label showing the filled oil grade.
+The oil filler cap must be clearly marked with a label showing the filled oil grade.
 However, there are only labels for oils from Scania and oil grade ACEA E9.

 Stick on a new label if the oil type or oil grade is changed in favour of any of the oil types above.
-Replace the label if it disappears.
-Oil filler label in rocker cover.
+Replace the label if it is missing.